What an MLP Knows, When It's a Kernel

 What’s actually inside the block

-A standard transformer block has two sub-layers wired around a residual stream:
+A standard transformer block wires two sub-layers around a residual stream:

 A single transformer block.
 The residual stream carries token vectors top-to-bottom; each sub-block reads it, computes a delta, and adds the delta back.
 Attention mixes tokens with each other via a kernel similarity; the MLP transforms each token independently.
 The dashed curves are the residual skip paths.